-I. Homeless children who live within the county shall be admitted to school in the District, shall have access to public education including preschool, shall be given the opportunity to meet local and state academic achievement standards, and shall be included in state and District assessments and accountability systems.
+I. Homeless children who live within the county shall be admitted to school in the District, shall have equal access to the same free, appropriate public education, including public preschool education, shall be given the opportunity to meet local and state academic achievement standards, and shall be included in state and District assessments and accountability systems.

-A. Homeless Child
+A. Homeless Child or Youth